ninjakx/youtube-video2ppt/README.md

 **Note:** For videos more than 15 min of length you might have more than 200 slides in ppt so some Manual deletion might require :( as per your convenience.

 This is a command utility to create ppt from the youtube educational video.
-Specifically designed for youtube channel: `StatQuest with Josh Starmer` :heart:
+Initally designed for youtube channel: `StatQuest with Josh Starmer` :heart:

-I find his works amazing and I wanted to get the slides out from the video so that I can make a note for revision so I decided to write this script using openCV and shell scripting.
+I find his works amazing and I wanted to get the slides out from the video so that I can make a note for revision so I decided to write this script using openCV and shell scripting. but now expanded to other usecases to capture the slides from the lecture.

 ## Install
 ### Via compiling from source: